 Taking videos and pictures of the project is a great way to keep track of its progress.
 This gives realistic evidence of how the project is progressing and is best used for comparison purposes of the ‘before and after’ scenario.
-You must also remember to backup the videos and images of the project every now and then to ensure that you have copies in case the original one gets deleted.
+You must also remember to back up the videos and images of the project sometimes to ensure that you have copies in case the original one gets deleted.

 Ways to Present The Videos and Photos of Your Project